-TORONTO — Ontario is putting $1.8 million toward 15 pilot projects aimed at improving police response to sexual assault, including two case review models similar to a "gold standard" approach first pioneered in Philadelphia.
+TORONTO — Ontario is putting $1.8 million toward 15 pilot projects aimed at improving police responses to sexual violence, including two case review models that are similar to a celebrated approach pioneered in Philadelphia.

-Advocates say the case reviews in Brantford and the northwest region of the Ontario Provincial Police are a good first step but fall short of the Philadelphia model, which frontline workers have been urging Canadian police to adopt for nearly a decade.
+Advocates say the case reviews in Brantford and the Ontario Provincial Police's northwest region are a good first step.
+But so far, they say the projects fall short of the Philadelphia model, which frontline workers have long urged Canadian police to adopt.

 "I anticipate that we might be in a place very soon where we will have a Canadian first in adopting the Philadelphia best practices, but we're not quite there yet," said Sunny Marriner, executive director of the Ottawa Rape Crisis Centre.